ErpNetDocs/tech/advanced/document-amounts/index.md

 The amounts listed above are base amounts in documents and they are NOT additional.

-The **additional amounts** are not proper to be reported along with the main document purpose or they are secondary effect of the main document purpose.
+The **document amounts** are not proper to be reported along with the main document purpose or they are secondary effect of the main document purpose.
 These are some examples:

 - VAT (and other taxes) - taxes, like VAT, are not products which the enterprise company is selling, producing or supplying; bеcause of this the taxes are usually reported as additional amounts in the documents;